 If you're anything like me, you're looking for a last-minute gift for someone – a teacher, a neighbor, or whoever else you straight-up forgot.
 I may be the most disorganized person on the planet, but I have something that might bail you out and it's cute and easy: Christmas snack mix.
 It's even (mostly) nutritious.

-This Christmas snack mix/Christmas trail mix – we like to call it Reindeer Feed is a simple treat to put together and, if you’ve got the supplies on hand to make these canvas bags, even better.
-If you don’t, you can throw it into a mason jar or any other container you might have on hand.
+This Christmas snack mix/Christmas trail mix – we like to call it Reindeer Feed is a simple treat to put together and, if you've got the supplies on hand to make these canvas bags, even better.
+If you don't, you can throw it into a mason jar or any other container you might have on hand.
 Ziplock baggies work, too.
-Christmas is full-on breathing down our necks…if you don’t have time to get fancy, don’t sweat it.
+If you don't have the time or desire to get fancy, don't sweat it.

-This Christmas snack mix is also an easy, fun treat for kids to make that doesn’t require using the stove.
+This Christmas snack mix is also an easy, fun treat for kids to make that doesn't require using the stove.
 You can set the supplies out at a table and let the kids go to town without having them underfoot in your kitchen.
-This makes a great activity for a large group of kids, such as a scout troop or Sunday school class if you’re still looking for something along those lines.
+This makes a great activity for a large group of kids, such as a scout troop or Sunday school class.

 You might also like: Free Reindeer Dust Printable